-Instruction Description: This instruction transfers the lower 12 bits of A, or (A) to an external equipment, depending upon the type of I/O channel (3106 or 3107) that is used.
-The original (A) remains unchanged.
+Instruction Description: This instruction transfers a 12-bit byte from the lower 12 bits of A, or (A) to an external equipment, depending upon the type of I/O channel (3206 or 3207) that is used.
+(A) is retained.

-(Approximate execution time: 7.0
+(Approximate execution time: